shbrainard/shbrainard.github.io/_teaching/bcftools-tutorial.md

 A tutorial on how to use [bcftools](https://samtools.github.io/bcftools/) to filter VCF files prior to genetic mapping.

 This shell script was written to accompany lectures in the course "Genetic Mapping", taught at the University of Wisconsin-Madison in the spring of 2021.
-The tutorial is can be accessed [here](http://shbrainard.github.io/files/bcftools/filtering_demo.sh), and makes use of the example marker dataset located [here](http://shbrainard.github.io/files/bcftools/unfiltered.vcf.gz).
+The tutorial can be downloaded [here](http://shbrainard.github.io/files/bcftools/filtering_demo.sh), and makes use of an [example marker dataset](http://shbrainard.github.io/files/bcftools/unfiltered.vcf.gz).